 Skagit Island is one of many small islands in Skagit Bay.
 Skagit Bay is fed by the Skagit River whose waters come from the North Cascades and Canada.
 The 21-acre island has a primitive trail around its perimeter with best views to the south and neighboring Hope Island (North), also a Washington State Park island.

 Location: Skagit Island is east of Deception Pass and Cornet Bay, southwest of Kiket Island and at the south end of Similk Bay

-Hazards: Swift currents on way to Deception Pass and NE point of Skagit Island
+Hazards: There are swift currents on the way to Deception Pass and the northeast point of Skagit Island

 Sanitation: Vault toilet

 Fires: Fire rings available, when a burn ban is not in effect

 Fees: $12/night for up to 8 in site

 Special Considerations: Neighboring Dot Island is a wildlife refuge, please stay at least 200 yards off shore.

 Natural History: Skagit's southern slopes, exposed to the sun, have fields of flowers.
 Both the common purple camas and white death camas can be found along with other native plants.